This document provides a detailed reference on the data feed for version 2.4 of the Core Reporting API.

 &must be url-encoded in the usual way.

-- Reserved characters — The semicolon, comma, and backslash must all be backslash escaped when they appear in an expression.
+- Reserved characters — The semicolon and comma must be backslash escaped when they appear in an expression:

 - Regular Expressions — You can also use regular expressions in filter expressions

 !~operators.
 Their syntax is similar to Perl regular expressions and have these additional rules:

 - Maximum length of 128 characters — Regular expressions